 - Salt and pepper

 → Jalapeño: Use as much or as little as you want!
 To tone down the heat, just add the diced jalapeño to the skillet with the corn and let it cook as the corn gets nice and charred.
 This will mellow out some of the heat.
 Or skip the jalapeño if you don't want any spice.
+(By the way, if you like spicy foods, you should really try these fried jalapeños!)

 → Red onion: You can swap this out for yellow onion or shallot.
 I always recommend marinating the diced raw onion in lime juice for a few minutes while you prepare the rest of the ingredients.
 This helps mellow out the sharp onion flavor and infuses the lime juice with a subtle onion flavor, giving the whole corn salad a lovely flavor instead of having sharp bits of onion throughout.